coloursofnoise/Resources/Adding-Stylegrounds.md

 ### Flip X & Y Checkboxes

-If Flip X is ticked, the background will be flipped horizontally.
-If Flip Y is ticked, the background will be flipped vertically.
+If ticked, these will flip the background image horizontally and vertically, respectively.

 ### Foreground Checkbox

-If ticked, the background will appear in front of everything instead of the back.
-You usually want this unticked.
+If ticked, your image will appear in front of the gameplay layer.
+For background images, this should obviously be unticked, but it can be used for effects like mist in either the foreground or background.
+If you tick this, be sure to set the alpha value low so the gameplay is visible!

 ### Instant In and Out Checkboxes